jeffboichuk/ice-marketing/midterm-project-outline.md

 Sort the alternatives you identify into buckets of the challenges they address.
-Then, use Colquitt and George's [-@colquitt-george-2011] prioritization framework to select three buckets (i.e., topics) that you believe are most worth looking into and highlight these topics in a topic choice decision matrix (see .
+Then, use Colquitt and George's [-@colquitt-george-2011] prioritization framework to select three buckets (i.e., topics) that you believe are most worth looking into and highlight these topics in a topic choice decision matrix (see page 3 of the [midterm report template][]).
 From here, you will arrive at the topic you believe is most worth doing further research and reporting on for your midterm project.

-* __Pro tip__: Explain your topics clearly, so that Mike and Sarah will be able to fully appreciate: (a) the challenges your topics are focused on overcoming and (b) the alternatives your research has led you to consider.
+* __Pro tip__: Explain your topics clearly so that Mike and Sarah will be able to fully appreciate: (a) the challenges your topics are focused on overcoming and (b) the alternatives your research has led you to consider.

 #### Alternative Evaluation {-}
-Focused on the topic you identify, your next objective is to, in a concise and well-balanced manner, explain the three fundamentally different directions that TJL could go in (one of which can be the status quo at TJL).
+Focused on the topic you identify, your next objective is to, in a concise and well-balanced manner, explain the three fundamentally different directions that you believe TJL should consider going in (one of which can be the status quo at TJL).
 Further, you should arrive at and implement a set of criteria that you believe Mike and Sarah should use to make decisions of this sort.

 With alternatives and criteria in hand, you will be able to complete a [value model][johnson 2018] for decision-making purposes [@johnson-2018].
 You might